 Structural changes in the economy can cause the Beveridge curve to shift.
 During times of uneven growth across regions or industries — when labour supply and demand are not matched efficiently — the vacancy and unemployment rates can rise at the same time.
 Conversely, they can both decrease when the matching-efficiency of the labour market improves.
 This could be, for example, due to a better flow of job vacancy information thanks to the internet.
 Empirical analysis of the curve can be challenging because both movements along the curve and shifts can take place at the same time with different intensities.

 Data for the period 2008 to 2009 show a movement along the Beveridge curve, mirroring the impacts of the economic crisis on job vacancies and unemployment.
 Since 2010, however, movements of the Beveridge curve itself point to a possibly substantial deterioration in the matching process: unemployment has been growing, while the job vacancy rate has remained stable or has also been increasing.
 This was the case in the fourth quarter of 2013 and the first quarter of 2014.
-This indicates unemployment has become more structural over the past years (European Commission, 2012).
+This indicates unemployment has become more structural (European Commission, 2012).
 This poorer matching at the European level may reflect disparities across Member States: most of the job vacancies have been created in countries with comparatively low unemployment.
-In the period 2014 to 2015 an upward movement along the Beveridge curve can be seen, illustrating an expansionary phase with falling unemployment rates and increasing vacancy rates.
-EU policies that address job vacancies aim to improve the functioning of the labour market by trying to match supply and demand more closely (see 'Data sources and availability' below).
+In the period 2014 to 2016 an upward movement along the Beveridge curve can be seen, illustrating an expansionary phase with falling unemployment rates and increasing vacancy rates.
+EU policies that address job vacancies aim to improve the functioning of the labour market by trying to match supply and demand more closely (see ‘Data sources and availability’ below).

 Long-term unemployment poses a serious challenge to the EU because of its negative social and financial implications for individuals and society as a whole.
 On an individual level, in the absence of an adequate and well-functioning social protection system, long-term unemployment could reduce income, increase the risk of poverty and social exclusion and affect health.
 It can also lead to deterioration of skills and human capital, hindering future employability, productivity and earnings (European Commission, 2016, p.
 26).
 At the societal level, prolonged unemployment harms economic growth and social cohesion.
 High rates of long-term unemployment could have further and long-lasting consequences for the EU labour market and economy given that probability of moving from unemployment to inactivity increases with the time spent unemployed (European Commission, 2016, p.
 26).